Chemical reactions happen every day:

 There are millions of reactions taking place every second of every day.

+Often when a metal reacts with oxygen, a metal oxide is produced.
 For example, if magnesium metal is burned in oxygen, magnesium oxide is produced.
+This is known as an oxidation reaction.
 This can be represented as a word equation:

 Magnesium + Oxygen Magnesium oxide